jimmyjon711/AT-Documentation/docs/troubleshooting/troubleshooting.md

 ### Extruder doesn't seem to be extruding properly after using BT

 We recommend ensuring you are on at least Klipper version v0.13.0 or later.
+This is required on all MCUs to be effective.
 An example of this can be seen below:

 - Pre-Klipper v0.13.0
 ![pre-klipper-v0.13.0-extrude-issue](../assets/images/pre-update.jpg)